Wouter-IT/map-tutorials/README.md

 - [Tutorialspoint.com](https://www.tutorialspoint.com/how-to-trigger-a-file-download-when-clicking-an-html-button-or-javascript#:~:text=Use%20the%20download%20attribute%20with,as%20a%20file%20download%20button) for the code on how to create a download button that downloads a file on click.
 - [Stack Overflow](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute) for using a "Title" attribute as alternative for an alt attribute.

+## Media
+- All images are made and owned by FakeFairytale, the creator of this website.

 [Back to top](<#contents>)

 # Acknowledgements
 The FakeFairytale Battle Maps page was created as a project for the first milestone of the [Code Institute Full-Stack Development Course](https://codeinstitute.net/nl/full-stack-software-development-diploma/).
 During the learning process I've received excellent support and guidance from my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) who has been able to keep me focust, confident and made sure my project scope was realistic.
 I'd like to thank him for his guidance, as well as my wife, who took excellent care of me while I was crunching code.

+# Sign-off
 *And that was it folks, I hope you have enjoyed the tour through the FakeFairytale Battle Maps website.
 Thank you for reading and if there are any question don't hesitate to contact me.
 My e-mail is on the website!*

 [Back to top](<#contents>)